Oolong tea: how to brew it?

-The Oolong tea is a Chinese tea that can be prepared in two ways.
-The traditional method, common to most teas, simply involves bringing water to temperature, then pouring it over the blue-green tea leaves placed in an infuser.
+The Oolong is a Chinese tea that can be prepared two ways.
+The classic method, used for most teas, involves bringing water to temperature and pouring it over the leaves held in a tea infuser.

-For brewing Oolong tea, we recommend an infusion time of 5 to 7 minutes in water heated to 95°C. The Gong Fu Cha method, rooted in Chinese tea art, is traditionally used in Taiwan to prepare Pu-erh, green tea, and Oolong.
-Bear in mind that this method produces a stronger cup, so it is best enjoyed in small quantities.
+For brewing Oolong tea, we recommend a steeping time of 5 to 7 minutes in water heated to 95°C. The Gong Fu Cha method, rooted in Chinese tea culture, is traditionally used in Taiwan to prepare Pu-erh, green tea and Oolong.
+Bear in mind that this method produces a more concentrated brew, so it is best enjoyed in small quantities.

 Brewing Oolong tea step by step